 Penwith · TR19

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Lamorna, that work is shaped by the place itself — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward granite valley cottages and Edwardian artists' houses.
+Reading Lamorna on the ground is half of the architectural design job — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward Edwardian artists' houses and modern carefully detailed AONB replacements.

 - Conservation Area